jlsuttles/lineman-ember-qunit-template/README.md

 ## Run Tests Continuously in Chrome

-1. If you haven't already done so first start the server:
+1. If you haven't already done so first start the server
 ```bash
 $ lineman run
 ```

-2. With the server running, in another terminal run:
+2. With the server running, in another terminal run
 ```bash
 $ lineman spec
 ```